rohan-sawhney/fcpw/README.md

 # API

-The easiest and most direct way to use FCPW is through its `Scene` class that provides methods to load the geometry, build the acceleration structure and perform geometric queries.
+The easiest and most direct way to use FCPW is through its <a href="https://github.com/rohan-sawhney/fcpw/blob/master/include/fcpw/fcpw.h">Scene</a> class that provides methods to load the geometry, build the acceleration structure and perform geometric queries.
 Here is an example of doing this with a geometric object consisting of triangles

 ```
 // initialize the scene